-The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
+POSTSECONDARY STUDENT RIGHTS UNDER FAMILY EDUCATION RIGHTS AND PRIVACY ACT protects the privacy of student education records.
 The law applies to all educational institutions that receive funds under an applicable program of the U.S. Department of Education.
 FERPA affords students certain rights with respect to their education records.
 These rights include: